 What’s the best time to visit Manchester?

-Architecture!
-The buildings are stunning – most people tend not to look up but focus on the streets below.
+– The architecture around here is extremely impressive.
+Most people tend not to look up but focus on the streets below.
 You miss out on so much.

-Its an incredibly easy city to get to.
-The city is fed by a direct train service from London Euston that takes about two hours, and outside of London Heathrow and London Gatwick, boasts the Country’s third largest airport with direct services from every Continent in the world.
+– It’s an incredibly easy city to get to.
+Manchester is fed by a direct train service from London Euston that takes about two hours, and outside of London Heathrow and London Gatwick, boasts the country’s third-largest airport with direct services from every continent in the world.

-Manchester airport is roughly 7 miles from the city centre and trains leave every few minutes.
+– Manchester airport is roughly 7 miles from the city center and trains leave every few minutes.